aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 ## Destroying the Stack
 1. From the root directory run ```cdk destroy```. **Any documents uploaded to the inputBucket will be deleted when the stack is destroyed.**
-2. Delete the docstandardizationstack-mys3trails S3 bucket that was created.
-This can be done via the console or by running:
+2. Delete the d*ocstandardizationstack-mys3trails* S3 bucket that was created.
+This can be done via the console or by running the following commands from your terminal:
  ``` sh
  aws s3 rm s3://bucket-name --recursive
  aws s3 rb s3://bucket-name